|Adam Clark Curry

 - He interviewed several music stars, including Paul McCartney and Michael Jackson during his stint on “MTV Top Twenty Video

-- He also worked on the radio and hosted the national hotline USA program.
+- He also worked on the radio and hosted the National Hotline USA program.
 In 1993 he started an MTV.com domain name website, which had been disapproved of by officials of MTV and the superiors of Adam and which resulted in MTV suing for unauthorized use of its domain name.

-- However, Adam did not give up the idea of putting his voice online and of launching OnRamp, a website design and hosting company.
+- However, Adam did not give up the idea of putting his voice online and launching OnRamp, a website design and hosting company.
 His company quickly grew in size and success was inevitable.

 - Then he sold his company, which was partly his company, to Think New Ideas Inc. It was then merged with Answerthink, which employed more than 7,400 employees and operated in seven countries just before the acquisition.